mapillary/mapillary-js/README.md

 ## Using MapillaryJS

-To use MapillaryJS you must [create an account](https://www.mapillary.com/signup) and [obtain a Client ID](https://www.mapillary.com/app/settings/developers).
+To use MapillaryJS you must [create an account](https://www.mapillary.com/signup) and [obtain a Client ID by registering an application](https://www.mapillary.com/app/settings/developers).
 Then you can use MapillaryJS with a `<script>` tag.

 ```html
 <!DOCTYPE html>